askap-vast/vast-mw/README.md

 VAST J0312.0-2859[* alf For B]	Gaia DR3 5059349192679586304: 10.1 arcsec
 ```

-### Search through XML files, look for a all sources
+### Search through XML files, look for all sources
 May be slow, as searches are not vectorized
 ```
 check_gaia -x ~/Downloads/RACS-low3_cp_summary.xml -k all